mozilla/mozillaclubs/orientation_mozilla_clubs/orientation/content.md

 > - Write a [Code of conduct](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-a-code-of-conduct/) for your Club.
 Learn How to do it in the Open Leadership Training Series.
 > - Share the participation guidelines with club members.
 [Download free posters](https://github.com/mozilla/mozillaclubs/tree/master/designresources/Mozilla_Posters) from our Github Repository.

-# C.Read and Reflect on Mozilla's mission
+# C. Read and Reflect on Mozilla's mission

 ![Imgur](http://i.imgur.com/BXVZxXE.jpg)
 [Photo: "And then there were five" - Mozilla Open Design used under CC-BY-SA by Mozilla](https://blog.mozilla.org/wp-content/uploads/2017/05/NN-save-the-internet.jpg)